 I have been ‘traveling as a means to meditate’, embodying the space-in-between, embracing impermanence and change.
 In 2016, after nearly 10 years living in London, I decided to leave everything and ask questions, in this time of personal and global transitions, the age of interbeing.

 For over 2 years I lived off a suitcase and I carried my camera with me.
 I've seen many faces, places and things.
 I lived in cities, in the countryside, by the sea, in a forest of cork trees; I stayed with family, old and new friends, in houses, flats, a yurt, a rural artist residency, a cottage, a boat, Buddhist monasteries and two caravans.
 I was like a pilgrim on the road with my heart wide opened, and many people welcomed me with generosity and kindness.

-When I started my Soul journey I didn't know I would make a film and a book, but indeed this traveling meditation turned into images, sounds and words, an exercise to put things into perspective, to experiment, to integrate and embody values and ideas, try out things, as a way to create space to allow a new story to emerge.
+When I started my Soul journey I didn't know I would make a film and write books, but indeed this traveling meditation turned into images, sounds and words, an exercise to put things into perspective, to experiment, to integrate and embody values and ideas, try out things, as a way to create space to allow a new story to emerge.
 Without a home to go back to, I opened my wings and surrendered!

 If you watched my previous film Give us Space online, or attended any of the community screenings and artivist events that I organized, you know how I have been engaged in the housing justice movement in London.
 My personal housing crisis is not in the documentary directly but indeed the film resulted from my personal experiences, the research and awareness I gained through it.
 Gentrification knocked on my door too many times, the layers of trauma were piling up.
 When I had to leave again (this time the house I lived in was being sold), I decided to end this cycle and go out and about in search of the true meaning of Home.